Bridging loans for non-standard properties

 They can be, for understandable reasons: valuation of non-standard stock takes more time because the valuer needs to research thinner comparable evidence, legal due diligence on title and construction issues is more involved, and underwriting typically involves more questions and additional evidence requests.
 However, preparation makes a significant difference.
 A non-standard case where the characteristics are disclosed upfront, the relevant evidence is available at submission, and the exit plan is specific and well-supported will typically progress considerably faster than one where the non-standard features are discovered incrementally during the process.

 The cases that slow down most consistently are those where a significant characteristic emerges during valuation or legal due diligence rather than at enquiry.
 Each new disclosure at a later stage requires the underwriting assessment to be revisited, which adds time and sometimes adds conditions.
-The practical takeaway is that spending time preparing a comprehensive and honest case submission before approaching a lender almost always recovers itself in a faster and smoother application process, even if the individual preparation steps feel time-consuming at the outset.
+Spending time preparing a comprehensive and honest case submission before approaching a lender almost always recovers itself in a faster and smoother application process.
 Cases that are fast are almost always fast because the lender received complete information early, not because the property happened to be uncomplicated.

 Squaring Up